8 Romantic Things to do in Amsterdam when it rains!

 Pro Tip: If you walk in close to 9 pm you might catch a live band in action

-Romantic Boat Tours
+Romantic Boat Tours in Amsterdam

 Seal your trip with a romantic kiss under the bridge of love.
 Even when it rains!
 Amsterdam offers all-weather boats with retractable roofs to glide along the canals.
 Snuggle closer to your partner and watch the raindrops slide down the glass ceilings, creating the perfect filter to a rainy snapshot of this city.